Keiwen/gow-coapp/README.md

 <a target="_blank" href="https://keiwen.github.io/gow-coapp/">Try it on web browser</a> and get mobile app (see below)!

 Current version is 1.0.3
-- Last data update on 2023-02-24 (Vulpacea, Spiritwalker)
+- Last data update on 2023-03-10 (Vulpacea, Spiritwalker, Court of Foxes)

 ## Features
 - Upgrades tracking for classes, kingdoms, delves